jpmckinney/multi_mail/README.md

 })
 ```

 If you are using an [Amazon S3 attachment store](http://docs.cloudmailin.com/receiving_email/attachments/), add a `:attachment_store => true` option.
 You must set the attachment store's permission setting to "Public Read".
-Note that attachment stores work with the `multipart` and `json` HTTP POST formats only.

 ```ruby
 service = MultiMail::Receiver.new({